ietf-wg-ppm/draft-ietf-ppm-dap-taskprov/draft-ietf-ppm-dap-taskprov.md

     /* The batch mode and its parameters. */ opaque batch_config<1..2^16-1>;

+    /* Unix epoch time that describes the start time of this task. */ Time task_start;

     /* Time up to which Clients are allowed to upload to this task. */
     Time task_expiration;